parrafo28/ItlaPractices202602Mondays/Readme.txt

-Changing the text to EngLIs
+Changing the text to English